 What remains when the war ends?
 Ruins preserve histories that are often forgotten.
 In the face of conflict and destruction, ruins are proof that there was something before the wreckage, and before the painful emotions that they evoke.
 Not all ruins are the same; some buildings remain standing despite attempts to turn them into rubble.
 They are manifestations of people’s indestructible hope, resilience and survival.
-Somalia’s exhibition traces the history of Somali architecture before and after the civil war, from its pre-colonial heritage to its manifestations under British and Italian rule, through to the post-independence socialist modernism of the late 20th century.
-The exhibit will also reflect on the impact of the civil war on this architectural heritage.
+Somalia’s exhibition traced the history of Somali architecture before and after the civil war, from its pre-colonial heritage to its manifestations under British and Italian rule, through to the post-independence socialist modernism of the late 20th century.
+The exhibit also reflected on the impact of the civil war on this architectural heritage.

 - Curator: Somali Architecture